 What is BURNING MAN

-Burning Man is a city that appears for one week in the desert.
+Burning Man is the third largest city in Nevada that appears for one week in the desert.
 To different people it is different things.
 For some it is a giant party.
 For others it is a chance to experiment with radical art.
 For others it is a chance to enjoy a new kind of community that is not available in the default world.
 Burning Man is many different things to many different people.

 The following article will tell you almost everything you need to know about the Burning Man experience.
 Since it This can't be an exhaustive explanation.
 The reader should bear in mind that there will always be something that is not included here.